-So, here are Furnishr’s three key criteria for making furniture relocation decisions and moving help.
+So, here are Furnishr’s three key criteria for making furniture relocation decisions prior to your move.
 Once you know how you feel about these, it should be easy to make a decision.
 Remember: there’s no right answer, only the right answer for you.

 1. PRICE & ENERGY FROM MOVING FURNITURE